Geometry-Controlled Freezing and Revival of Bell Nonlocality through Environmental Memory

 Together with the qubit amplitudes \(s(t)\) and \(a(t)\) they obey the exact linear set

-Equations \eqref{eq:cont_odes} are \emph{Markovian in the enlarged four-mode Hilbert space}, meaning that the dynamics are first-order and memoryless once the two pseudomode degrees of freedom--encoding the reservoir’s memory--are included explicitly.
-Tracing out the pseudomodes, however, reintroduces the finite correlation time \(\tau_M = 1/\lambda\); the qubits' dynamics remain genuinely non-Markovian for any finite \(\lambda\).
-This compact four-mode embedding is therefore exact for arbitrary separation \(2d\), linewidth \(\lambda\), exchange term $J$, and coupling strength \(g\). \paragraph*{Geometry-bandwidth map.---} Figure~\ref{fig:3} charts the two backflow measures across the continuum parameter space, using the four-mode dynamics of Eq.~\eqref{eq:cont_odes}.
+Equations \eqref{eq:cont_odes} are \emph{Markovian in the four-mode embedding}: with the two memory pseudomodes explicit, the evolution is first-order and memoryless.
+Tracing them out restores the bath correlation time \(\tau_M=1/\lambda\), so the reduced qubit dynamics are non-Markovian for any finite \(\lambda\).
+This compact four-mode embedding is therefore exact for arbitrary separation \(2d\), linewidth \(\lambda\), exchange $J$, and coupling \(g\). \paragraph*{Geometry-bandwidth map.---} Figure~\ref{fig:3} charts the two backflow measures across the continuum parameter space, using the four-mode dynamics of Eq.~\eqref{eq:cont_odes}.
 The system is prepared in the symmetric Bell state \(|S\rangle=(|eg\rangle+|ge\rangle)/\sqrt{2}\), i.e.\ \(s(0)=1\) and \(a(0)=0\).
 Both the BLP non-Markovianity \(\mathcal{N}\) (panel~\textbf{a}) and the Bell backflow integral \(\mathcal{N}_{\mathrm{B}}\) (panel~\textbf{b}) display lobe-shaped regions of positive value that open at small reservoir linewidth \(\lambda\) and depend sensitively on the emitter separation \(2d\).
 These lobes mark parameter domains where coherent memory exchange between the qubits and the structured bath is sufficiently strong to rebuild lost correlations.
 Only a half-period in distance, \(0\le d\le\lambda_{0}/2\), is shown for clarity; all observables are periodic in $d$ with period \(\lambda_{0}\).
-The white dashed contour traces \(\mathcal{N}=1\) and marks the onset of coherent memory effects: in both panels, the lobe boundaries coincide, confirming that revivals of Bell nonlocality occur in regions that support genuine information backflow. \paragraph*{Exact diagonalization of the four-mode evolution matrix.---} In the continuum regime, the single-excitation dynamics reduce to a linear first-order system for the vector \( \bm X(t) = [s(t), a(t), \beta(t), \alpha(t)]^{\mathsf T} \), governed by
+The white dashed contour traces \(\mathcal{N}=1\) and marks the onset of coherent memory effects: in both panels, the lobe boundaries coincide, confirming that revivals of Bell nonlocality occur in regions that support genuine information backflow. \rem{ Geometry-controlled storage and revival enable (i) drive-free preservation of nonlocality for device-independent tests and (ii) geometry-set revival times for synchronized Bell sampling.
+The criteria in Fig.~\ref{fig:3} translate directly to superconducting waveguides and nanophotonic devices, and the same mechanism extends to other structured continua (e.g., trapped-ion phonon modes and quantum dots in photonic crystals).}